UNI10-Team/documentation/README.md

 UNI10
 ---

-## Idea
+## Idea :bulb:

-A web platform for students and teachers, designed to ease the process of learning.
+A web platform for students and teachers, designed to ease the process of learning :books:.